naoina/kocha/docs/session.md

 }
 ```

-Actually, session is a string map `map[string]string`.
+Actually, session is string map `map[string]string`.
-Therefore, if you want to save the non-string data, please serialize the data to string on their own.
+Therefore, if you want to save non-string data, please serialize the data to string on their own.

 ## Session store <a id="Session-store"></a>

 Now currently, Kocha provides Cookie store only.
 Cookie store saves session data to a client-side cookie with encrypted.
 It's independent of the other system/server, but expiry date isn't fully controllable.
-If you want to do it, please implements a session store that use server-side storage such as a memcached or database.
-See [Implementing a session store](#Implementing-a-session-store).
+If you want to do it, please implements session store that use server-side storage such as memcached or database.
+See [Implement the session store](#Implement-the-session-store).

 ## Configuration <a id="Configuration"></a>